 Since the client applications will not be written to a static interface, the APIs themselves will be free to change shape dynamically, responding to user input, algorithms, and even artificial intelligence.
 And it would be easier to incrementally evolve an API’s design, with fewer problems associated with breaking changes and versioning.

 Exciting stuff.
 But, for now, the development of hypermedia APIs remains a niche academic specialty and there’s a lot more work to do to bring these solutions to the mainstream.
-(I’ll return to this topic in another blog post.)

 "HTTP APIs" and "hypermedia APIs"